article banner

 This will lead companies to make wider disclosures on transactions and associated companies as well as provide explanations on various numbers in their books.

-Companies with a networth of over Rs 250 crore and up to Rs 500 crore will come under the rules from April 2017 and the net-worth will be calculated as of March 31, 2014.
+Companies with a networth of over INR 250 crore and up to INR 500 crore will come under the rules from April 2017 and the net-worth will be calculated as of March 31, 2014.

 A recent PwC Ind AS Outlook survey said more than half of corporate India is yet to plan or commence implementing changes at an organizational level and over a third is yet to start or plan for the impact assessment of Ind AS adoption.